NinaadRao/Implementation-of-a-Fuse-File-system/README.md

 } direntry;<br/>

 The persistence was implemented by storing the information of the file onto a binary file and this file was read as an nary tree.<br/>

+To run the repository,
+Clone the directory.
+First create the file system.
+To create the file system run:
+1. gcc pFileCreate.c -o creating.out
+2. ./creating.out

+After creating the file system, run the pSysCall.c function.
+To run it:
+1. gcc -D_FILE_OFFSET_BITS=64 pSysCall.c -o tree `pkg-config fuse --cflags --libs`
+2. ./tree -f <mount point(location of a directory>
+3. now open the directory and run the commands you would like to see.